 As the largest, ongoing market in the nation, there is something for everyone!
 Whether you’re after some local produce, flavors, or crafts, you’ll find something you love.
 Over 250 businesses from all over the Northwest attend each Saturday at the market at Waterfront Park.

-On the way to the next city on your Oregon Road Trip:
+Next Stop On the way to Baker City city on your Oregon Road Trip:

-about an hour-and-a-half outside of Portland, this National Forest is worth the stop.
+About an hour-and-a-half outside of Portland, this National Forest is worth the stop from Portland to Baker City.
 Be sure to see experience Mount Hood, the tallest mountain in Oregon that has both snowfields and glaciers.

 On your way to/from Mount Hood, make sure to stop at the ever-popular Multnomah Falls.
 From the parking lot, it’s an easy 5 minute walk to the viewing area to the falls.
 Be sure to go all the way to the bridge for the best viewing, only a few hundred feet farther on a paved trail.